-Our 5-day itinerary in Germany’s Harz Mountains covers activities such as mountain climbing, visiting towns with fairytale castles, UNESCO World Heritage Sites, monasteries from the Middle Ages, and one of the longest suspension bridges in the world.
+Our 5-day itinerary in Germany’s Harz Mountains covers activities such as mountain climbing, exploring towns with fairytale castles, visiting UNESCO World Heritage Sites, discovering monasteries from the Middle Ages, and experiencing one of the longest suspension bridges in the world.

-In the heart of Germany, buried deep in the woods, the Harz stretches about 100 kilometers long and 30 kilometers wide, belongs to three different German states, Thuringia, Saxony-Anhalt, and Lower Saxony.
-The beautiful and fairytale-like Harz National Park attracts hiking and cycling fans, outdoor adventurers, and family holidaymakers.
-Therefore, it is easy to extend the itinerary in Germany’s Harz Mountains to one or two weeks long.
+Nestled in the heart of Germany, buried deep in the woods, the Harz extends about 100 kilometers long and 30 kilometers wide, spanning three different German states: Thuringia, Saxony-Anhalt, and Lower Saxony.
+The beautiful and fairytale-like Harz National Park lures hiking and cycling enthusiasts, outdoor adventurers, and families on holiday.
+Consequently, extending our itinerary in Germany’s Harz Mountains to one or two weeks is easily achievable.

 Where we stayed

-We stayed in Apartment am Pulverturm located directly in the old town of Quedlinburg and near the castle.
-Each unit comes with a fully equipped kitchen with a dining table, flat-screen TVs, a bathroom with a shower, and a hairdryer.
-A microwave, a toaster, a coffee machine, and a kettle are also available.
-The apartment offers an outdoor pool.
-A barbecue and a terrace are available for guests at Apartment am Pulverturm to use.
+Our stay was at Apartment am Pulverturm, situated directly in the old town of Quedlinburg and close to the castle.
+Each unit provides a fully equipped kitchen with a dining table, flat-screen TVs, a bathroom featuring a shower, and a hairdryer.
+Additionally, there are amenities like a microwave, toaster, coffee machine, and kettle.
+The apartment includes access to an outdoor pool, and guests can make use of a barbecue and terrace during their stay at Apartment am Pulverturm.

-The apartment is clean, spacious, and comfortable.
-We could always find free parking places on the streets.
-The owner of the apartment is a friendly man who lives in the same courtyard.
-He provided us the detailed information about the area.
+Our apartment was not only clean but also spacious and comfortable.
+Conveniently, we always managed to find free parking spaces on the streets nearby.
+The owner of the apartment, a friendly man, resides in the same courtyard.
+He offered us detailed information about the area, which was immensely helpful.

-During our trip, we discovered several accommodations in the old town area with very high rates on the booking platform:
+During our trip, we came across several accommodations in the old town area with considerably high rates on the booking platform:

 Detail of the 5-Day Itinerary in Germany’s Harz Mountains

-Our trip took place in the summertime when many German states have summer holidays as well.
-But due to the ongoing pandemic situation, there were only a few international guests.
-Therefore, some of the scenic areas had fewer guests than usual.
-This situation provided us with chances to see more places than expected.
+Our trip occurred during the summertime when many German states also have their summer holidays.
+However, due to the ongoing pandemic situation, there were only a few international guests.
+Consequently, some of the scenic areas had fewer visitors than usual.
+This circumstance offered us opportunities to explore more places than we initially anticipated.

-Here is an overview of the 5-day itinerary in Germany’s Harz Mountains:
+Here is a summary of our 5-day itinerary in Germany’s Harz Mountains:

 1st Day: Goslar Old Town, Treetop Walking (Baumwipfelpfad) in Bad Harzburg